On the arithmetic of polynomial semidomains

 \section{Introduction}

 A subset of an integral domain containing $0$ and $1$ and closed under both addition and multiplication is called a semidomain.
 As for integral domains, we say that a semidomain is atomic if every nonzero element that is not a multiplicative unit factors into irreducibles.
-The first systematic study of factorizations in the context of integral domains was carried out by D. D. Anderson, D. F. Anderson, and M. Zafrullah in~\cite{AAZ90}, where they not only introduced and studied the bounded and the finite factorization properties but also investigated further factorization properties, including being atomic, satisfying ACCP, and being factorial or half-factorial.
-With the same properties in mind, here we study the arithmetic of the more general class of semidomains, putting special emphasis on whether such properties ascend from a semidomain to its semidomains of (Laurent) polynomials.
+The first systematic study of factorizations in the context of integral domains was carried out by Anderson, Anderson, and Zafrullah in~\cite{AAZ90}, where they not only introduced and studied the bounded and the finite factorization properties but also investigated further factorization properties, including being atomic, satisfying the ascending chain condition on principal ideals (ACCP), and being factorial or half-factorial.
+With the same properties in mind, here we study the arithmetic of the more general class of semidomains, putting special emphasis on whether such properties ascend from a semidomain to its semidomain of (Laurent) polynomials.

 A commutative semiring $S$ is a nonempty set endowed with two compatible binary operations denoted by `$+$' and `$\cdot$' such that $(S,+)$ and $(S, \cdot)$ are commutative semigroups with identities.
 Commutative semirings consisting of nonnegative real numbers (under the standard addition and multiplication) are called positive semirings.
 Clearly, every positive semiring is a semidomain.
-The atomicity of positive semirings consisting of rational numbers was first considered in~\cite{ABP21,CGG20}.
-Positive semirings were also studied by N. R. Baeth and the first author~\cite{BG20} in connection with factorizations of matrices.
-Several examples of positive semirings were recently given in~\cite{BCG21}, where for the first time additive and multiplicative factorizations in positive semirings were considered simultaneously.
+The atomicity of positive semirings consisting of rational numbers was first studied by Chapman, Gotti, and Gotti~\cite{CGG20} and then by Albizu-Campos, Bringas, and Polo~\cite{ABP21}.
+Positive semirings were also studied by Baeth and Gotti~\cite{BG20} in connection with factorizations of certain square matrices.
+Several examples of positive semirings were recently given by Baeth, Chapman, and Gotti in~\cite{BCG21}, where for the first time additive and multiplicative factorizations in positive semirings were considered simultaneously.